adentinger/AsteriskSingleUserSandbox/README.md

 - One UDP port for SIP signalling ; use UDP port 5060 if you have no reason not to.
 - About 100 UDP ports for RTP ; e.g. UDP 18000-18099.

-If you don't know how do the port forwarding, search something like _NAT port forwarding_ on the internet.
+If you don't know what NAT port port forwarding is or how to do it, search something like _NAT port forwarding_ on the internet.
 Most home routers have a web interface that you can access from your browser by typing the routers IP address (e.g. `192.168.0.1` on some routers).
 You can do the port forwarding there.
 If you don't know the router's username/password, there usually is a reset button on the router to reset it back to factory settings and factory username/password.

 Notes: